 Plymouth Waterfront, short and sweet!

 Note: Nelson Park is a wonderful spot for families with young children.
 There’s a playground, a splash pad, and a small beach as well as access to the bike path.
+The Nelson Park path is one of the best bike trails for kids.

 Myles Standish State Forest, for a more challenging ride